 Another stand-out from the survey was that almost every person who responded took the time and trouble to comment on aspects of the weekend.

 So we now have data to back up our claims about how enjoyable Federation Walks are, and lots of wonderful and helpful comments and suggestions.
 If you attended the 2014 event, check out the report online.
 If you have never been to one you will see you are missing out on an exciting and thoroughly enjoyable bushwalking experience.

-The 2015 Federation Walks are being hosted and organised by Bayside Bushwalking Club and the Great Dividing Trail Association.
-Walks will be in the Daylesford and Hepburn Springs areas on the weekend of 24 and 25 October.
-See the Notice 1 below, and website where information will be updated progressively.
+The 2015 Federation Walks was hosted and organised by Bayside Bushwalking Club and the Great Dividing Trail Association.
+Walks were in the Daylesford and Hepburn Springs areas on the weekend of 24 and 25 October.

 2016 Federation Walk - Hosted by Wimmera Bushwalking Club, Horsham

 Attended by 290 total participants, it attracted as many walkers as previous Fed events, despite its “remoteness” and travel time from major population centres.
 Members from 31 clubs participated.45 leaders and co-leaders, from 8 clubs from all over Victoria, gave their time and expertise on both the event weekend, as well as prior scoping of the walks designated to them by the Wimmera club Organizers.
 One participant came from Bairnsdale, and some from Benalla/Wangaratta area.

 A training day for the walk leaders was held in Ballarat one month before the Federation Event, led by our training co-ordinator, Judy Hunter.